Opencontour/Opencontour_mousum/docs/OpencontourHeapLeachStacking.md

 **Step 4 - Mineplan**

-Once the CSV file is created, it is imported into the Mineplan layer and the **Populate Mineplan** function from the Leach Stacking Module can be run.
+Once the CSV file is created, it is imported into the Mineplan layer.
+This layer should be saved as a JSON file for later use and to save re-importing.

+The **Populate Mineplan** function can be run from the Leach Stacking Module.

 After running the **Populate Mineplan** function the CutterResult layer should be exported and clearly named, e.g., LP30_EOM_YearMonth_CR.json.
 Save this in the folder ‘05_CutterResults’.